EvSivtsova/makersbnb/README.md

 * list spaces
 * send reservation requests with the use of calendar
 * approve reservation requests for own properties

-Following the completion of the group project, I added some additional tests to increase coverage and cover more edge cases, and refactored some of the code (wip).

 ## TechBit